BIGJRA/BIGJRA.github.io/rejuv.md

 *Max Repel* $700

-Head into the dining car, where the Pokemart is.
+Head into the dining car, where the mart is.
 Talk to Venam, and “April,” now Krystal.
 Then, head out and back to your room.
 Sleep for the night.